atugman/Cloud-Innovation-Summit-Docker/codelab.md

 <!-- ------------------------ -->
 ## Phase 1 – Scan the IBM Cloud Environment

 Now that you’ve have a chance to briefly explore the IBM Cloud portal, this next phase will involve a series of steps to conduct an initial security and compliance scan of our environment.
-We need to understand the current state of our environment – are there any security issues in our IBM Cloud environment that could leave our organization vulnerable to a breach?
-Are there any misconfigurations in our Cloud resources that could result in us having to pay a fine?
-We’ll find all of that out by scanning our IBM Cloud environment in via the Security and Compliance Center.
+SecureBank needs to understand the current state of their environment – are there any security issues in their IBM Cloud environment that could leave their organization vulnerable to a breach?
+Are there any misconfigurations in the Cloud resources that could result in them having to pay a fine?
+We’ll find all of that out by scanning the provided IBM Cloud environment in via the Security and Compliance Center.

 Start by navigating to “Scopes” in the Security and Compliance Center.
 You can find “Scopes” under the “Configure” drop-down menu on the left-hand side of your screen, as shown in the screenshot below.